klcodanr/roman-numeral/README.md

 `npm run test:helm`

+## Continuous Integration

+Github Actions are used to build, release and deploy code to the environments.
+There are three actions:

+ - [.github/workflows/ci.yml](.github/workflows/ci.yml) - Build and test the code on pull request and commit to `main`
+ - [.github/workflows/release.yml](.github/workflows/release.yml) - Release the docker image to Github Container Registry
+ - [.github/workflows/deploy.yml](.github/workflows/deploy.yml) - Deploy the helm chart to the selected environment

 ## Production Deployment

 The application is running in DigitalOcean at https://roman-numeral.danklco.com/romannumeral?query=23 inside a Kubernetes cluster with the following architecture:

 ![Architecture](./docs/Architecture.png)

+The deplo

 ## Metrics